inQbator-eviCore/LLM_section_identifiers/README.md

 * `sections_subsections.csv` in `resources` folder
   * Section and Subsection Names -> names of section and subsections that are extracted from the documents
-  * Annotator_1 -> coarse-grained categories that are identified by the annotator
+  * annotator_1 (coarse-grained catefories) -> coarse-grained categories that are identified by the annotator
-  * Annotator_2 -> fine-grained categories that are identified by the annotator
+  * Annotator_2 (fine-grained catefories) -> fine-grained categories that are identified by the annotator
   * Section/Subsection -> if the extracted item is section or subsection

 ## Contacts